Monday, 30 January 2012

 • some 'ezy cut stencil paper' and a ball point pen or acetate and a fine permanent marker

-• a sharp art knife/scapel or failing that some good scissors
+• a sharp craft knife or good scissors

-What you will need to print the gift cards
+What you will need to print the stencil design onto gift cards

 • your beautifully cut out stencil design